atecce/OASIS/README.md

 Sensors (prioritized over actuators):

-	[] Test all sensors for output
+	[x] Test all sensors for output
 	[] Make sure output is sensible (calibration)

 Actuators:

-	[] Test all actuators for feedback (Zach and I have done much of this, some uncertainty as to whether it is all of them.
-Need to consult Noah.)
+	[x] Test all actuators for feedback

 AI: